ChristianGrinch/Rapid-Fire/README.md

 - Esc for pause menu or to go back

 ## Upcoming Features
+- Shop system that allows the player to spend experience points (exp) to get new guns, ammo, abilties, and more.
+- More sound effects, particles, and better art for UIs.
+- An actual map for the user to play around in and find secrets in. _This feature will most likely get delayed heavily, since it requires a complete redo of current logic for spawning and path-finding._
+- HUD and inventory<br>
+### If you want anything else added or changed, you can create new [issue(s)](https://github.com/ChristianGrinch/Rapid-Fire/issues) for each of your requests.

 ## Contributing
 Feel free to submit a pull request.
 For any medium-major sized changes, open an issue first to discuss what you would like changed.  _I'm not obligated to put your changes into production.
 I will consider them if they align with my view of the game._

+## itch-io
+itch.io is an app/website that allows developers to publish their games and send out updates similarly to how developers on a platform like steam send out **updates** to the game instead of entire redownloads. itch.io is really helpful for the player, especially if they have slower internet.
+I will keep the itch.io up to date with the same releases that this repo gets, assuming there are people that want it to be updated.
+I will not publish any releases to itch.io if no one wants to use the app. <br>
+### Install it [here](https://itch.io/app) and learn how to use it [here](https://itch.io/docs/itch/using/downloading.html)

 ## Acknowledgements
 - Special thanks to Unity for their starter coding courses.